gnucoop/formconv/README.md

 ## Formulas

-Formulas are used in the constraint, relevant and calculation columns. xls2ajf supports a subset of xlsform formulas.
+Formulas are used in the constraint, relevant and calculation columns. formconv supports a subset of xlsform formulas.
 In particular, the features involving nodesets are omitted, as ajf doesn't have an equivalent concept.

 Formulas are expressions composed of constants, question references, operators and functions.